 Then to the fun part

-In such environment, stripped of disruptions, boosting creativity and progress, where the human much more than before is in the center of the event, which skills and learning forms are required.
+In such an environment, stripped of disruptions, boosting creativity and progress, where the human much more than before is in the centre of the event, which skills and learning forms are required.
 Michael Tews, associate professor of hospitality management at Penn State University, says:

 “You might not think there is this connection between informal learning and fun in the workplace.
 It’s easier to make the connection between fun and retention, or fun and performance to the extent that it leads to creativity, but fun and learning doesn’t seem connected at the face of it.
 The gist of this argument, though, is that when you have a workplace that is more fun, it creates a safe environment for learning to occur.”